viny-oss/database-modeling/README.md

 # The Viny Database Modeling

-Data modeling for Cassandra is in the `cassandra/` folder and those for OrientDB are stored in `orientdb/` folder.
+Data modeling files for Cassandra are in the `cassandra/` folder and those for OrientDB are stored in `orientdb/` folder.